Memento (film): Marketing

 Jonathan Nolan designed the film's official website.
 As with the marketing strategy of The Blair Witch Project, the website was intended to provide further clues and hints to introduce the story, while not providing any concrete information.
 After a short intro on the website, the viewer is shown a newspaper clipping detailing Leonard's murder of Teddy.
 Clicking on highlighted words in the article leads to more material describing the film, including Leonard's notes and photographs as well as police reports.
 The filmmakers employed another tactic by sending out Polaroid pictures to random people, depicting a bloody and shirtless Leonard pointing at an unmarked spot on his chest.
-Since Newmarket distributed the film themselves, Christopher Nolan edited the film's trailers himself.
+Since Newmarket distributed the film, Christopher Nolan edited the film's trailers.
 Sold to inexpensive cable channels like Bravo and A&E, and websites such as Yahoo and MSN, the trailers were key to the film gaining widespread public notice.